 The Honors Program consists of writing a substantial thesis and an oral examination on the thesis.
 In an alternative offered by some departments, eligible students elect a program consisting of a performance or a project in the creative arts, a written component based on the project, and an oral examination on the project.
-Oral-examination committees include the Thesis Advisor, a member of the major department or program, at least one faculty member from a different department or program, and an examiner who specialized in the field of study and is from another institution.
+Oral-examination committees include the Thesis Advisor, a member of the major department or program, at least one faculty member from a different department or program, and an examiner who specializes in the field of study and is from another institution.

 The Honors procedures are built around absolute deadlines so that each step can proceed unencumbered.
-Adherence to the schedule is a part of the qualification to the program. (http://www.bates.edu/honors/files/2016/09/16-17-Honors-Timeline-Checklist.pdf)
+Adherence to the schedule is a part of the qualification to the program.
+See Honors Timeline Checklist on the following page for details.